-- 6.1.4 More information can be found at: - 6.1.4.1 For forensic image capture, please refer to Annex E of ANSI/NIST-ITL-1-2011 and - 6.1.4.2 For controlled image capture guidance, please refer to FISWG's "Capture and Equipment Assessment for Facial Recognition Systems."5 - 6.2 Controlled Acquisition - 6.2.1 This section outlines the optimal environmental conditions for capturing postmortem facial images. - 6.2.2 The imaging conditions listed in this section are in the context of an ideal controlled environment.
-While it may not be possible in all ME/C offices to conform exactly to the specifications listed, especially with regard to the camera position, it is recommended that all attempts be made to approximate these conditions to the best of the photographer's ability.
-The photographer should be aware that with increasing discrepancies between the ideal environment and the actual image capture environment there will be a decrease in the usable quality of the facial image for FR searching and image comparison. - 6.2.3 Figure 1 provides an example of the photographic environment in a ME/C office with positioning of the camera directly over the decedent's face and a camera-to-subject distance appropriate for minimizing distortion (for example, the "fishbowl effect" resulting from capturing a facial image too close to the face).
-When possible, it is recommended to use a fixed camera mount to provide stability and reduce the potential for distortion.
-At a minimum, if a decedent is on a gurney, it is recommended to use a stepladder or other means for elevating the photographer to ensure proper camera-to-subject distance.
-Standing beside the gurney and reaching over the decedent's face is not recommended.
+79 6.1.4 More information can be found at:

+6.1.4.1 For forensic image capture, please refer to Annex E of ANSI/NIST-ITL-12011 and

+6.1.4.2 For controlled image capture guidance, please refer to FISWG's "Standard Guide for Capturing Facial Images for Use with Facial Recognition Systems."

+- 84 6.2 Controlled Acquisition

+- 6.2.1 This section outlines the optimal environmental conditions for capturing

+- 86 postmortem facial images.

+6.2.2 The imaging conditions listed in this section are in the context of an ideal 87 controlled environment.
+While it may not be possible in all ME/C offices to conform 88 exactly to the specifications listed, especially with regard to the camera position, it is 89 recommended that all attempts be made to approximate these conditions to the best of 90 the photographer's ability.
+The photographer should be aware that with increasing 91 discrepancies between the ideal environment and the actual image capture environment 92 there will be a decrease in the quality of the facial image for FR searching and image 93 comparison.
+94

+6.2.3 Figure 1 provides an example of the photographic environment in a ME/C 95 office with positioning of the camera directly over the decedent's face and a camera-to-96 subject distance appropriate for minimizing distortion (i.e., the "fishbowl effect" resulting 97 from capturing a facial image too close to the face).
+When possible, it is recommended 98 to use a fixed camera mount to provide stability and reduce the potential for distortion.
+99 At a minimum, if a decedent is on a gurney, it is recommended to use a stepladder or 100 other means for elevating the photographer to ensure proper camera-to-subject 101 distance.
+Standing beside the gurney and reaching over the decedent's face is not 102 recommended.
+103